jackos/jackos.io/rust-kernel/rust-for-linux.md

 cargo install cargo-watch
 cargo watch -w ./samples/rust/rust_vdev.rs -cs 'make && qemu-system-x86_64 -nographic -kernel vmlinux -initrd initrd.img -nic user,model=rtl8139,hostfwd=tcp::5555-:23'
 ```
-If you just want to run normal commands without the `Makefile`, in the running the `qemu` virtualization you can turn it off and start it again by running the commands:
+If you just want to run commands normally without a file watch, in the terminal running the `qemu` virtualization you can turn it off and start it again by running:
 ```bash:no-line-numbers
 poweroff
 make
 qemu-system-x86_64 -nographic -kernel vmlinux -initrd initrd.img -nic user,model=rtl8139,hostfwd=tcp::5555-:23
 ```
-We can also add it to the `Makefile` to make it easier to run the command:
+We can add this to the `Makefile` to make it easier to run the command:
 #### linux/Makefile
 ```Makefile
 PHONY += rustwatch